carlinyuen/SimpleBarCodeScanner/README.md

  - libiconv.dylib (forZBarSDK, status required)

 ### Customization
-You can customize the highlight view (it's just a UIView with clear background and colored border) by setting <code>highlightColor</code> and
+You can customize the highlight view in iOS 7 (it's just a UIView with clear background and colored border) by setting <code>highlightColor</code> and
 <code>highlightWidth</code>.
+Unfortunately pre-iOS 7 uses the ZBarSDK and
+customizing the highlight is unavailable there.

 ### ZBarSDK Notes
  - If scanning in pre-iOS 7 is important, check integration notes for the ZBarSDK